HackYourFuture-CPH/program/courses/Frontend/react/week2/README.md

 By the end of this session, you will:

-### Props (building on Week 1)
+### Props

-- [ ] Recap: Understand what props are when to use them
+- [ ] Understand what props are when to use them
-- [ ] Recap: Be able to pass props to components
+- [ ] Be able to pass props to components
-- [ ] Recap: Know the concept of props as your component's API to make them re-usable
+- [ ] Know the concept of props as your component's API to make them re-usable
 - [ ] Read props using object- and destructuring syntax
 - [ ] Be able to forward props to child components
 - [ ] Be familiar with child components